th2-net/th2-sim/README.md

 }
 ```

-#### Relations
+#### messageFlows
-Simulator subscribe rules to relation attribute in pins, default value  for rule is "default", all pins need to be filled with this attribute or custom one.
+Simulator subscribe rules to messageFlow attribute in pins, default value  for rule is "default", all pins need to be filled with this attribute or custom one.
-Pins with relation attributes works only with related rules (with same value in RuleConfiguration object).
+Pins with messageFlow attributes works only with related rules (with same value in RuleConfiguration object).
-Relation doesn't affect messages, relation is only used to be like a filter to let user manage flows of the messages.
+Message-flow doesn't affect messages, messageFlow is only used to be like a filter to let user manage flows of the messages.
 As example task: split some rules between two namespaces.
 To use those related attributes need:
 1. Fill rule configuration
-2. Set relation as attribute in pin
+2. Set message-flow as attribute in pin

 ```yaml
 pins: